evothings/cordova-ble/README.md

     <script src="eddystone.dist.js"></script>

-#### EasyBLE

-The EasyBLE library has been deprecated and is replaced with the extended BLE plugin API.
+## Use Evothings Studio for fast and easy BLE mobile app development

 [![BLE Mobile App Development Video](http://evomedia.evothings.com/2013/11/youtube_ble_example_start.png)](http://www.youtube.com/watch?v=A7uxNS_0QOI)

-### Use Evothings Studio for fast and easy BLE mobile app development

 This plugin is used in Evothings Studio, and is compatible with Apache Cordova and PhoneGap.